jmil466/Rhithm/README.md

 For desktop gameplay, select the ```Main Menu``` scene.

-To add additional songs to the songList, import an AudioClip (preferred formats are .mp3 or .wav), move AudioClip to Assets/Audio/Music Tracks, create AudioSoure GameObject in Assets/Resources/Prefabs/Audio, drag AudioClip to AudioSource>AudioClip, add component ```SongObjectScript```, drag AudioSource to SongObjectScript>AudioSource, navigate to ```SongSelectionScript```, in ```Start()``` instantiate the AudioSource GameObject you just made.
+To add additional songs to the songList, import an AudioClip (preferred formats are .mp3 or .wav), move AudioClip to Assets/Audio/Music Tracks, create a GameObject (SongObject) in Assets/Resources/Prefabs/Audio, , add AudioSource component to GameObject, drag AudioClip to AudioSource, add component ```SongObjectScript```, drag AudioSource to SongObjectScript>AudioSource, enter BPM of song in ```SongObjectScript``` and start delay (if any).

 For adding songs directly into ```Main Gameplay```, create an empty object, attach the ```SongObjectScript``` script to the empty object, add an audio file, and add relevant details i.e. BPM.